Small Business Information About

 Let me show you how to find the GST/HST paid in a transaction.

-You want to know how much of that $224.00 is sales tax.
+You want to know how much of that $226.00 is sales tax as it is not showing on the receipt.
 Here's how you do it.

 If you live in a different province, replace .13 with your sales tax amount.

 I don't know about you, but I like to understand the WHY of things.
-It helps me understand the issue better.
-It's also important as a business owner to understand the Canadian tax sales system because it may influence your prices especially if you import-export goods and services.
+It helps me better understand the issue.
+It's also important for a business owner to understand the Canadian tax sales system because it may influence your prices, especially if you import-export goods and services.

-So why was GST HST introduce in Canada?
+So why was GST HST introduced in Canada?

-Canada adopted GST in 1991 to replace the manufacturers' sales tax which taxed the total resale value of a manufacturer's goods ... not just value added ... similar to Canada's current carbon tax.
+Canada adopted GST in 1991 to replace the manufacturers' sales tax, which taxed the total resale value of a manufacturer's goods, not just the value added, similar to Canada's current carbon tax.

 VAT is seen as a regressive tax ... if not combined with other tax strategies.